A Practical Guide to the transition to Canada’s new Patent Act and Rules

 - Reference can be made to a previously filed application, instead of providing a description;

 - The specification, or application to which reference is made, need not be in English or French on filing, but a translation will be required later;

 - The translation must not include any matter not reasonably to be inferred from the original document, and any subsequent amendment must be reasonably inferred from both the original document and the translation;

 - The filing fee can be paid later with a penalty fee;

 - Additions to the specification and drawings will be permitted, but note that:

 a.
-If the addition is not disclosed in an earlier application, then filing date will not be earlier than the date of filing the addition;
+If the addition is not disclosed in an earlier application, then the filing date will not be earlier than the date of filing of the addition;

 b.
-If the addition is contained in a priority application and appropriate request made then addition deemed to be contained in the application as filed.
+If the addition is contained in a priority application and an appropriate request made then the addition will be deemed to be contained in the application as filed.

 - Examination must be requested within 4 years from the Canadian filing date;